"Smile, breathe, and go slowly."

 ~ Thich Nhat Hanh

-For the past many months I have been creating morning mandalas as part of my meditation practice.
-My mandala practice takes about 30 minutes of quiet focus before I start my day, and I have noticed some profound effects:
+I have been creating morning mandalas as part of my meditation practice for the last several years and have just recently finished my 365th mandala.
+My mandala practice took about 15-30 minutes of quiet focus before I started my working day.
+During my mandala-making journey, I noticed some profound effects.

 - Increased calm